agile-ts/documentation/docs/quick_start/React.md

 It may not be very exciting, but it shows all the essential pieces of a React + AgileTs application in action.
 After we have tried the live example a bit, we recommend giving the [Important Code Snippets](#-important-code-snippets-e1) below a look to better understand what the different parts exactly do.
-In case you have any further questions, don't mind joining our [Community Discord](https://discord.gg/T9GzreAwPH).
+In case you have any further questions, don't hesitate joining our [Community Discord](https://discord.gg/T9GzreAwPH).
 ```tsx live
 // Let's start by creating an Agile Instance
 const App = new Agile();